For many, the cryptocurrency universe is just a hobby, but for many others a way to invest their money.

 It's time to configure the input params for the process, allowing the user to provide the cash and cryptocurrencies, to use.
 And also the amount of cash to spend.

-The JSON to configure our input params would be this one:
+The JSON to configure our input parameterss would be this one:

-As result, YepCode could build a form to be shown to user on each new execution configuration:
+As a result, YepCode could build a form to be shown to the user on each new execution configuration:

 We'll need all the code to interact with Kraken API.
 We could add all the implementation in this same process.
 But as it seems a quite reusable component, a better idea is to use the YepCode JS modules feature to create a new module with a Kraken API client implementation.